This topic describes how to connect Identity as a Service (IDaaS) to OpenLDAP and the common operations that you can perform.

 User Sign-in ID: When a user attempts to log on to IDaaS by using LDAP delegated authentication, IDaaS uses the attributes to query the user in LDAP and matches the password.
 If the password is correct, the user is allowed to log on to IDaaS.
 You can separate multiple attributes with commas (,).
 In this case, these attributes are in the OR relationship.
 This means that a user can use one of them to log on to IDaaS.
 Make sure that multiple attributes correspond to the same LDAP user.
 Otherwise, the user cannot log on to IDaaS.

-If you already have data in IDaaS and need to bind an LDAP user or organization to an IDaaS account or organization, or if you want to use the data of some fields of the LDAP user as the data of the IDaaS account, you must configure field mapping in this step.
-For example, you must configure the field mapping if you want to use the mobile phone number of an LDAP user as the name of an IDaaS account.
+If you already have accounts or organizations in IDaaS and you want to map them to the LDAP users or organizations, or if you want to use specific fields of an IDaaS account as the fields of an LDAP user, you must configure field mappings.
+For example, if you want to use the name of an IDaaS account as the mobile phone number of an LDAP user, you must configure a field mapping.

 LDAP security configuration